GodsDusk/labex-cli/README.md

 # LabEx CLI

 This is a command line interface for LabEx.
+It is used to create and manage labs.

 ## Installation

 Python 3.8 or higher is required.

-Clone the repository:
+Clone the repository to some pemranent location:

 ```bash
 git clone https://github.com/labex-labs/labex-cli.git